not-indro/Loginegg_Assessment/README.md

 ---

 **Question 6:**

-*Answer some of the common questions we get from users:*
+---

 **a.
-For some reason, when I get my invite email to my application, it redirects me to "localhost:3000"—but I didn't set this.
+When I receive my invite email to my application, it redirects me to "localhost:3000"—but I didn't set this.
 How can I change it?**

 **Answer:**

-When you create a new application in Frontegg, the default **App URL** is set to `localhost:3000` unless you specify otherwise.
-To change this, navigate to your application settings in the Frontegg portal:
+Ah, that's a common one!
+When you create a new application in Frontegg, it automatically sets the app's URL to `localhost:3000` by default.
+To change this to your actual app's URL, you can do the following:

-1. Go to the **Applications** section.
+- Log in to the Frontegg portal and head over to the **Applications** section.
-2. Select your application.
+- Click on your application.
-3. Update the **App URL** field to your desired URL.
+- You'll see a field labeled **App URL**.
+Just update that to the correct URL for your app.

-By setting the correct App URL, invite emails will redirect users to the appropriate location.
+Once you've updated it, any invite emails sent out will direct users to the right place.

 ---

 **b.
-Why don't I see the 'Users' page on my admin portal (in the app settings button)?**
+Why don't I see the 'Users' page on my admin portal?**

 **Answer:**

-The 'Users' page may not be visible because it hasn't been enabled in your admin portal configuration.
-To enable it:
+If you're not seeing the 'Users' page, it might just be that it's not enabled yet.
+To turn it on:

-1. Go to the **Builder** section in the Frontegg portal.
+- Go to the **Builder** section in the Frontegg portal.
-2. Navigate to the **Admin Portal** settings.
+- Click on the **Admin Portal** settings.
-3. Enable the **Users** page by toggling it on.
+- Look for the **Users** page option and make sure it's toggled on.

-For detailed instructions, please refer to our [Managing Users documentation](https://docs.frontegg.com/guides/admin-portal/workspace/managing-users-admin-portal).

-**Bonus:** *I now see the page but I don't see the "Invite User" button, why is that?*
+**Bonus:** *I now see the page but not the "Invite User" button.
+Why is that?*

 **Answer:**

-The "Invite User" button is only visible to users who have the appropriate permissions.
-Ensure that your logged-in user account has the **Admin** role assigned on your tenant.
-Users without the necessary role won't see the option to invite new users.
+The "Invite User" button will only show up if you have the right permissions.
+Make sure that your user account has the **Admin** role assigned in your tenant.
+Without admin privileges, that button won't appear.

 ---

 **c.
-For some reason, I don't have the Google login—why is that?**
+For some reason, I don't have the Google login option—why is that?**

 **Answer:**

-The Google login option needs to be enabled in your application's authentication settings.
-To do this:
+You'll need to enable Google login in your application's settings.
+Here's how you can do it:

-1. Go to the **Builder** section in the Frontegg portal.
+- In the Frontegg portal, navigate to the **Builder** section.
-2. Navigate to the **Login Box** settings.
+- Go to the **Login Box** settings.
-3. Under **Social Logins**, enable the **Google** option.
+- Under **Social Logins**, you'll find the option to enable **Google**.
+Just switch it on.

-Once enabled, the Google login button will appear on your application's login page.
+After that, the Google login button should appear on your application's login page.

 ---

 **d.
-Explain what refresh tokens are and why we need them.**
+Can you explain what refresh tokens are and why we need them?**

 **Answer:**

-Refresh tokens are long-lived credentials used to obtain new access tokens without requiring the user to re-authenticate.
-Access tokens (often JWTs) have short lifespans for security reasons.
-When an access token expires, the refresh token allows the application to request a new access token, ensuring a seamless user experience without frequent logins.
+Sure thing!
+Refresh tokens are like a backup key that lets your app get a new access token without making the user log in again.
+Access tokens (like JWTs) are designed to expire after a short period for security reasons.
+When they do expire, the refresh token allows the app to request a new access token seamlessly, so the user doesn't notice any interruption.

-**Bonus:** *Why am I getting a 401 error when I open my application to login?
+**Bonus:** *Why am I getting a 401 error when I try to log in?
 What does it mean?*

 **Answer:**

-A 401 error indicates that the request lacks valid authentication credentials—it's an "Unauthorized" error.
-This can happen if:

-- Your access token is expired or invalid.
-- The authentication headers are missing or incorrect.

-To resolve this, ensure that:

-- You are properly logged in.
-- Your access token is valid and included in the request headers.

-For more troubleshooting steps, please refer to our [401 Error Troubleshooting Guide](https://support.frontegg.com/hc/en-us/articles/5425090458653-Why-do-I-get-401-error-on-refresh-requests).
+A 401 error means "Unauthorized," which usually indicates that your app isn't recognizing your credentials.
+This can happen if your access token has expired or is invalid, or if the authentication headers are missing or incorrect.
+To fix this, make sure you're properly logged in and that your access token is valid and included in your requests.

-**Bonus:** *Explain the difference between a JWT token and a refresh token.
+**Bonus:** *What's the difference between a JWT token and a refresh token?
 How do they work together?*

 **Answer:**

-- **JWT (JSON Web Token):** A JWT is an access token that contains user identity and authorization information.
-It's used to authenticate and authorize API requests.
-JWTs are stateless and have a short lifespan to minimize security risks if compromised.

-- **Refresh Token:** A refresh token is a long-lived token used to obtain new JWT access tokens after they expire.
-It is securely stored and not sent with each API request.

-**How They Work Together:**
+Great question!
+A **JWT (JSON Web Token)** is a short-lived token that carries information about the user and is used to authenticate requests to the server.
+A **refresh token** is a long-lived token that can be used to obtain a new JWT when the old one expires.

+Here's how they work together:

-1. Upon successful authentication, the user receives both a JWT access token and a refresh token.
+1. When you log in, you receive both a JWT and a refresh token.
-2. The JWT is used for authenticated API requests until it expires.
+2. The JWT is used to authenticate your requests until it expires.
-3. When the JWT expires, the application uses the refresh token to request a new JWT without requiring the user to log in again.
+3. When the JWT expires, your app uses the refresh token to get a new JWT without requiring you to log in again.

-4. This process repeats, enhancing security while providing a seamless experience.
+This system keeps your app secure while providing a smooth experience for the user.

 ---

 **e.
-Can you please point out which API I can use to change the user's active tenant?
-How should one use it?**
+Is there an API I can use to change a user's active tenant?
+How should I use it?**

 **Answer:**

-To change a user's active tenant, you can use the **"Update User's Active Tenant" API** provided by Frontegg.
-Here's how:
+Yes, you can change a user's active tenant using the **"Update User's Active Tenant"** API provided by Frontegg.
+Here's what you need to do:

-1. **API Endpoint:** Refer to the [Update User's Active Tenant API documentation](https://docs.frontegg.com/reference/userscontrollerv1_updateusertenant) for the specific endpoint and request structure.
-2. **Usage:**
-   - Make a **PUT** request to the API endpoint.
+- Make a **PUT** request to the specific endpoint detailed in the API documentation.
-   - Include the user's ID and the tenant ID you wish to set as active in the request body.
+- In your request, include the user's ID and the ID of the tenant you want to set as active.
-   - Ensure you have the necessary authentication and permissions to perform this action.
+- Ensure you have the necessary permissions to perform this action.

 **Bonus:** *Is there a way to do this through the SDK?*

 **Answer:**

-Yes, you can perform this action using the Frontegg SDK, which provides convenient methods to interact with Frontegg APIs in your application code.
-Check the SDK documentation specific to your programming language for functions related to tenant management and how to update a user's active tenant.
+Absolutely!
+The Frontegg SDK includes methods that allow you to manage tenants programmatically.
+You'll want to check the SDK documentation for your specific programming language to see how to implement this.

 ---